adstriegel/cse34468-su24/hw/lab-03/lab3.md

 Go ahead and get started.
 Think about how your states work.
 Think about how you split your code into functions.
 Think about how the chirp of the speaker relates to the broader states.
 Tinker, plan, and try it out.

-To help make things faster, you can adjust the pre-scalar value.
+To help make things faster when testing, you can adjust the pre-scalar value.
 The pre-scalar is a divider applied to the timing that makes thing faster or slower.
 As it is currently set up, the clock runs twice as fast.
 Adjust it appropriately to make your code a bit easier to test.

 ### Iterate on Your Code

 Test your code using the [SenseHAT emulator](https://trinket.io/sense-hat).
 Once you are sure that it is working, test your code on a real Raspberry Pi.
+Use the Lab 1 writeup for the information about the respective IP addresses.
+We will plan on having the six Raspberry Pi 5's fully operational with an option to turn on the two additional Rasbperry Pi 2W Zero nodes.

 **Task:** Demonstrate your stoplight working on the Raspberry Pi to Prof. Striegel.